So Many Backpack Choices

 Choosing a Backpack – Final Decision

 After much scrubbing, reading reviews, and staring at pictures from every possible angle, I chose the Zpack Arc Haul 62L.
 It was a pretty easy decision.
-Not only did it meet all Short List criteria, but it crossed it’s I’s and dotted it’s T’s in other important areas.
+Not only did it meet all Short List criteria, but it crossed it I’s and dotted its T’s in other important areas.

-Backpacking manufacturers use a variety of materials, trying to find that balance between weight and durability.
-In most cases, unless looking for a waterproof material, materials used by small manufacturers are pretty comparable, although the names vary.
-They typically use either a nylon fabric or some type of Ripstop composite cloth.
+Backpacking manufacturers use a variety of materials, trying to find a balance between weight and durability.
+In most cases, unless looking for a waterproof material, small manufacturers’ materials are comparable, although the names vary.
+They typically use either a nylon fabric or some other Ripstop composite cloth.

 The exceptions in my list are Hyperlite and Zpacks.
 They use a Dyneema Composite Fabric.
-In Hyperlite’s case, the Dyneema fabric, coupled with their Pod system, probably make Hyperlite the closest to “waterproof.”
+In Hyperlite’s case, the Dyneema fabric, coupled with their Pod system, probably makes Hyperlite the closest to “waterproof.”

-Tip: I have never found a completely waterproof backpack, and out in the middle of the Wilderness dry gear is critical to survival in some instances.
-I keep all clothing and my sleeping bag in a compactor bag.
+Tip: I have never found a completely waterproof backpack, and out in the middle of the Wilderness, dry gear is sometimes critical to survival.
+I keep all my clothing and my sleeping bag in a compactor bag.
 Food is also in a waterproof bag.

 Pay attention when ordering your backpack.
 Some backpacks appear lighter and less expensive until you order one and find out the components have an additional cost.
-Weight adds up when you are adding pockets, hydration sleeves, hip belts, lids, etc. Once you add these, the cost and weight increase significantly and your $250 dollar 2 pound pack becomes a $350 dollar 3 pound pack.
+Weight increases when you add pockets, hydration sleeves, hip belts, lids, etc. Once you add these, the cost and weight increase significantly, and your $250 dollar 2-pound pack becomes a $350 dollar 3-pound pack.

 The Zpack Arc Haul has many different components that will allow me to expand the packs’ storage capacity if needed.
-I use a shoulder pouch on my Ohm and my hope is that I can connect it to my Zpack Arc Haul.
-If that is the case then there are no components I will need that don’t already come with the Arc Haul.
+I use a shoulder pouch on my Ohm, and I hope to connect it to my Zpack Arc Haul.
+If that is the case, then there are no components I will need that don’t already come with the Arc Haul.

 The side pockets on both packets are deep and easily angled for water bottle retrieval.
-As I mentioned previously in this article, I no longer use hydration sleeves.
-Deep pockets also keep the bottles from falling out if hiking off trail where the bottles are more easily snagged by brush.
+As mentioned in this article, I no longer use hydration sleeves.
+Deep pockets also keep the bottles from falling out if hiking off the trail, where the bottles are more easily snagged by brush.

 Choosing a Backpack – Final Thoughts

-There are a few open questions for me – How durable is the backpack?
+I have a few open questions: How durable is the backpack?
 I have a smaller upper body, so will the straps be comfortable? etc. These are just a couple of my initial questions, but I’m sure Zpacks has taken all these into consideration in their backpack designs.